Of the Universe, Gods,

 Living history for the Nuzirrim unfolds on two paths, a beginning and an end.

 This crossroads of history is a time of triumph and victory as much as exodus and decay.
 The two paths of their kin continue diverging, until they’ll finally sever.
-At that time, one will be at an end, and the other beyond all reach of imperial chroniclers.
+At that time, one will be at an end, and the other beyond all reach of Politismos chroniclers.
 Either way, this is the final chapter for the Nuzirrim as they are now.
 Perhaps, in another cycle of expansion, they will be encountered again, though they and their ways will then be likely changed beyond all recognition.
-This is the way of the Deeping nomads.
+This is the way of the Nomoi nomads.

 But the end and fading of the Nuzirrim do not happen quickly, nor quietly.
 The Kingdom of Mazar experiences its last century in triumph, at a height of power not attained in centuries.
-It is transformed, emboldened by the exodus, to launch one final campaign against the Imperium, a chance for the great clans to make their names known before they vanish from chronicled history.
+It is transformed, emboldened by the exodus, to launch one final campaign against the Politismos, a chance for the great clans to make their names known before they vanish from chronicled history.

 Fleets of the Nuzirrim